Ka5hme/Codepath-Prework/README.md

 ## Reflection Questions
 1. If you used any outside resources to help complete your submission (websites, books, people, etc) list them here.

-I used google with some help from mainly https://stackoverflow.com/.
+I used google with some help from mainly from https://stackoverflow.com/.

 2. What was a challenge you encountered in creating this submission (be specific)?
 How did you overcome it? (recommended 200 - 400 words)